Tashaun33/Enigma-Excursions/README.md

 =====

-Tools, Experiments, and Methodology Reflection
+Tools, Experiments, and Methodology Reflection.

-Tool Selection Rationale
+Tool Selection Rationale.

 To analyze my travel dataset — which includes variables like TicketPrice, ReturnTrip, TripType, Age, Gender, TravelTime, and Region — I relied primarily on Python within a Jupyter Notebook environment.
 My goal was to maintain an interactive, experiment-friendly workspace that supported both exploratory analysis and visual storytelling.